Food and Wine

 Our Top 5 To Do:

 Drop in at one of the many roadside farm stalls and grab fresh, delicious produce to enjoy during your stay or take home.
 It’s quite literally from the paddock to your plate.

-Some farms offer tours and even pick your own fruit and nuts days.
-For more information check with the Manjimup Visitor Centre for dates and addresses.
+Seasonally, some farms offer tours and even pick your own fruit and nuts days.
+For more information check with the Manjimup Visitor Centre.

 2. HEAD TO THE FARMERS MARKET

 No food miles, no cold storage, just a massive range of fresh produce available all in one place.
 Meet the farmer, find out how our food is grown and taste all sorts of delicious produce.
 If you are staying in self-contained accommodation, the farmers markets are ideal to grab everything you need to cook up a storm at the end of the day.